If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 Famous for its unique chocolate kisses and delicious chocolate bars, Hershey Chocolate World does not disappoint.
 Again, you will find a variety of goods to choose from and you can even make your own Hershey Kiss!

-So if you are a chocoholic or looking for a chocolatey gift, then visiting these famous stores is a must for the New York bucket list.
+So if you are a chocoholic or looking for a chocolatey gift, then visiting these famous stores is a must for the NYC bucket list.

 9. Watch A Broadway Show